lkrishnan-argo/PaperNotes/ssd.md

 ## Advantages
 * Does not require object proposals, pixel resampling -- cheaper compute
-* Fast - 59 FPS vs 7 FPS in prev.method
+* Fast - 59 FPS vs 7 FPS in previous method
 * Unified framework for training and inference

 ## Connections to previous work